-Police officers hired prior to January I, 2008 are eligible to retire with 25 years of service, regardless of age.
+Police officers hired prior to January 1, 2008 are eligible to retire with 25 years of service, regardless of age.
 The multiplier for this group is 2.8 percent up to 25 years of service and 1.0 percent for each year over 25 years of service, with a maximum multiplier of 75 percent.
-Police officers, hired subsequent to January I, 2008, are eligible to retire at age 50 with 25 years of service.
-The multiplier for this group is 2.25 percent up to 25 years of service, with a maximum is 2.25 percent up to 25 years of service and 1.0 percent for each year over 25 years of service, with a maximum multiplier of 60 percent.
+Police officers hired subsequent to January 1, 2008 are eligible to retire at age 50 with 25 years of service.
+The multiplier for this group is 2.25 percent up to 25 years of service and 1.0 percent for each year over 25 years of service, with a maximum multiplier of 60 percent.